applied-systems-biology/jipipe-website/README.md

 ./generate_offline_documentation.sh
 ```

-The output will be located in `offline`.
+The output will be located in `offline/docs`.
+A *.zip file is generated at `offline/jipipe_offline_documentation.zip`.